rfmiotto/react-use-draggable-scroll/README.md

-# useDraggable Package
+# useDraggable Hook

-useDraggable is a React hook that allows a wrapping div to have a draggable scroll effect.
+useDraggable is a React hook that allows a wrapping div to have a draggable scroll with an inertial effect.
-It is completely unstyled, just adding the functionality.
+It is completely unstyled and just adds the functionality you are looking for so your application gives the best user experience possible.

-In addition, the scrolling has an inertial/momentum effect that improves the user experience.
+### Why should I use useDraggable?

-Differently from other hooks designed for the same purpose, this package does not rely on any state changes.
+Differently from other hooks designed for the same purpose, this hook does not rely on any state changes.
+The funcionality is built entirely on event listeners.
-Hence, the wrapping div and its children elements are not re-rendered, which results in a great performance.
+This means that the wrapping div and its children elements are not re-rendered, resulting in a better performance.

 ### Installation